SenseNet/sn-webpages/src/nuget/readme.txt

 1. Please make sure that you have the SenseNet.Services base component installed.

-2. Change the Global.asax.cs codebehind: the application class should inherit from SenseNet.Portal.SenseNetGlobal
+2. Change the Global.asax.cs codebehind: the application class should inherit from SenseNet.Portal.SenseNetGlobal Please note that this is a different base class from the one in the Services layer!

-4. Build your solution, make sure that there are no build errors.
+3. Build your solution, make sure that there are no build errors.

-5. Install the sensenet ECM WebPages component
+4. Install the sensenet ECM WebPages component
     - open a command line and go to the \Admin\bin folder in your web folder
     - execute the install-webpages command with the SnAdmin tool